Learn Coping With Anxiety Tips And Explore Therapy

 This could make it easier to mentally prepare yourself for stressful situations and work through your fears in a healthy way.

-Some examples of scenarios that could trigger anxiety symptoms could include relationship conflict, situations where you feel you have no control, being sleep-deprived or having low energy levels, being in large crowds, etc. Journaling, as described below, may help you better identify the scenarios that cause or exacerbate anxiety symptoms for you.
+Some examples of scenarios that could trigger anxiety symptoms could include relationship conflict, situations where you perceive that you have no control, being sleep-deprived or having low energy levels, being in large crowds, etc. Journaling, as described below, may help you better identify the scenarios that cause or exacerbate anxiety symptoms for you.

-1. Keep a journal
+2. Keep a journal

 For another, some research shows evidence to suggest that the simple act of writing expressively about your thoughts and feelings may reduce symptoms of anxiety and depression—perhaps because it helps individuals find meaning in their experiences and identify positive aspects of themselves and their lives.